kitschmaster/rubyongo/info/devlog.markdown

 generating a new shop works fine, and after installing gems one can run "rake" inside a new shop. but now ii want to init and deploy a remote site. working on setting up the sys...

 on generating the new site, need to generate the sys folder as well, so that the framework user gets their very own Ansible scripts for their project right after running "rog new"...

+seems to work at #17.09.2018 12:36:15, after running "rog new ..." ii tried "rog deploy", and ii got this:

+  spinpaintings@spinpaintings.shop is not yet configured, please run: roginit spinpaintings spinpaintings.shop && rogup spinpaintings spinpaintings.shop

+ii am now moving these two commands into the rog CLI to make things consistent...

 #17.09.2018 07:13:12 CodingSession::BEGIN